mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do

  ---
-  - test wave gens with negative frequency
-  - sine wave gen - get rid of TAO?
+  - sine wave gen - get rid of TAO
+  - FM amt/freq mod: add an option to report the values for future use
+    - {trace: true} or
+    - {trace: {linear: true}} to switch on per-component tracing

   - sine wave gen - will int values work?

  ---
   - if there is only one envelope, assume it is the primary.
   - change the keyword "exit" to "primary"?
- ---
-  - FM amt/freq mod: add an option to report the values for future use

  ---
   - try smoothing gaps in controller sweep using "smooth" algorithm.
  ---